-15.7 Where the capital instruments issued to third parties out of an SPV are included in the entity and consolidated level AT1 Capital or Tier 2 Capital of the Labuan bank:
+15.7 Where the capital instruments issued to third parties out of an SPV are included in entity and consolidated level Additional Tier 1 Capital or Tier 2 Capital of the Labuan Islamic bank41:

-- (i) the SPV must be domiciled in Malaysia; - (ii) the SPV must be controlled and managed by the Labuan bank, and would, in accordance with the acceptable FRSs, be fully consolidated; - (iii) the SPV must be set up for the sole purpose of the capital issuance for the Labuan bank and does not conduct any other business or activity; - (iv) the SPV must not have external creditors at any time; - (v) the entire proceeds from the capital issuance through the SPV must be immediately available without limitation to the Labuan bank in a form which meets or exceeds all of the criteria for inclusion in AT1 or Tier 2 Capital, as applicable; and - (vi) the provisions governing the issuance of the instruments issued by the SPV and the Labuan bank must substantially be the same (e.g. maturity), and accordingly, the capital instrument issued by the SPV must meet all the relevant criteria (as required under paragraph 13.1 for AT1 Capital and paragraph 14.1 for Tier 2 Capital) for inclusion as if the Labuan bank itself were to issue the instrument.
+- (i) the SPV must be domiciled in Malaysia42; - (ii) the SPV must be controlled43 and managed by the Labuan Islamic bank, and would, in accordance with the acceptable FRSs, be fully consolidated; - (iii) the SPV must be set up for the sole purpose of the capital issuance for the Labuan Islamic bank44 and does not conduct any other business or activity; - (iv) the SPV must not have external creditors at any time45;

+40 Corresponding to the minimum Total Capital requirement of 8%.

-For the avoidance of doubt, an AT1 and Tier 2 capital instrument issued out of an SPV pursuant to this paragraph is not subject to the treatment set out in paragraphs 15.4 and 15.6.
+41 For the avoidance of doubt, an Additional Tier 1 and Tier 2 capital instrument issued out of an SPV pursuant to this paragraph is not subject to the treatment set out under paragraphs 15.4 and 15.6.

-Including Labuan.
+42 Including Labuan.

-Use of an independent SPV is allowed in structures that require the use of such SPVs, which includes the issuance of Islamic capital instruments structured using the exchange-based contracts (e.g. Murabahah or Ijarah).
+43 Use of an independent SPV is allowed in structures that require the use of such SPVs, which includes the issuance of Islamic capital instruments structured using the exchange-based contracts (e.g. Murabahah or Ijarah).

-In addition, an SPV may be established to issue tranches of one instrument where the only change in the terms and conditions of the tranches is a variation in distribution or payments to be made on the instrument.
+44 In addition, an SPV may be established to issue tranches of one instrument where the only change in the terms and conditions of the tranches is a variation in distribution or payments to be made on the instrument.
 An SPV must not issue different forms of an instrument even if they belong to the same category of capital instruments.

-Nonetheless, this does not preclude miscellaneous creditors (e.g. tax authorities, administrators) to the extent that they are de minimis.
+45 Nonetheless, this does not preclude miscellaneous creditors (e.g. tax authorities, administrators) to the extent that they are de minimis.